 Finding ghostwriting jobs is easy to do on FlexJobs.
 With the amount of people looking to bring quality work to their business, you’re likely to find clients who value their partnerships with ghostwriters.

 7. Write Reviews

 Writing reviews is another way you can make money creating content.
 Sign up with a site like PINCHme.
 This company will send you free samples and products from popular brands for you to try.
 You then write a review of those products to help increase brand awareness.

-Consumers will generally read reviews about a product before making a purchase.
+Consumers will generally read honest reviews about products before making purchases.
 Having plenty of reviews from content creators like you is beneficial to those brands.